linode/apl-core/docs/meta-schema-validation.md

 ## Guidelines for describing strings

 By having accurate and consistent descriptions (refer to `description` keys in `values-schema.yaml`), we can provide a better experience in configuring `otomi-values`.
-Refer to the [Kubernetes API documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#validation) on how to approach API objects.
+Refer to the [Kubernetes API documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#validation) on conventions for description writing.

 ### Examples